John Kavanagh (Arizona politician): Tenure in the legislature

 Kavanagh was the lead sponsor of a bill to remove 11 phrases from Arizona's 9/11 Memorial.
 The 11 phrases were among 54 phrases chosen by the design committee from a selection of Arizona newspaper clippings shortly after the September 11 attack.
 Kavanagh specifically wanted the phrases "09 15 01 Balbir Singh Sodhi, a Sikh, murdered in Mesa"; "You don't win battles of terrorism with more battles" and "Foreign-born Americans afraid" to be removed from the memorial.
 The first phrase referenced a Sikh man who was murdered in a hate crime in Arizona by a white supremacist four days after the September 11, 2001 attacks.
 Kavanagh acknowledged that "he did only a cursory Internet search" on Sodhi's murder, but contended that Sodhi was "not a victim of 9/11" and asserted that "It's part of a myth that, following 9/11, Americans went into a xenophobic rage against foreigners.
 That's not true.
 America's reaction towards foreigners was commendable."
+After advocacy by Sikh American organizations and meeting with Balbir Singh’s family, then Rep. John Kavanagh agreed to a plan that would put Singh Sodhi’s name back on the memorial even if Gov. Jan Brewer signed his bill into law… But he said the new wording describing Singh Sodhi’s murder would be more specific, dropping the phrase “fear of foreigners” and replacing it with “First backlash hate-crime murder victim.”
+Singh Sodhi, a Sikh and Mesa gas station owner, was gunned down four days after the Sept.
+11 terrorist attacks.
+His killer mistook him for an Arab.
+“I apologized for dredging up the sorrow once again.
+I apologized for any misunderstanding,” Kavanagh said.
+Rana Singh Sodhi, Balbir Singh Sodhi's brother commented, "He is also agreeing it's not right."
+Rana Singh Sodhi said he appreciates Kavanagh's apology and his offer to correct the error if Brewer signs the bill.
+"I am so comfortable.
+When I met him, he apologized.
+I have no revenge," Rana Singh Sodhi said.
 The bill passed the state legislature on party-line votes, but was vetoed by Governor Jan Brewer.

 In 2016, Kavanagh sponsored a bill to make it a criminal offense for any person to record police officers within twenty feet, even in a public space.
 Legal experts stated that the proposal was facially unconstitutional, and the American Civil Liberties Union criticized the proposal.
 After coming under criticism, Kavanagh withdrew the bill before it could receive a hearing.